The nation’s capital features a variety of activities to honor the holiday

 Tickets

-From June 17-19, the National Archives will display the original Emancipation Proclamation and its companion document, General Order No. 3, which granted freedom to the last enslaved people in Galveston, Tx. three years after the Proclamation was issued.
-Note that Because of its fragility, the Emancipation Proclamation can only see 36 hours of sunlight per year, so this display is rare.
+Each year, the National Archives displays the original Emancipation Proclamation and its companion document, General Order No. 3, which granted freedom to the last enslaved people in Galveston, Tx. three years after the Proclamation was issued.
+Note that because of its fragility, the Emancipation Proclamation can only see 36 hours of sunlight per year, so the display is rare.
+The confirmed exhibit dates for 2024 are June 18-20; special extended exhibit hours are from 10 a.m. to 7 p.m.

 More Information